-The selection of network, and needed capabilities, is one of the major challenges when building a Hadoop cluster as workloads vary a lot.
-The target is to buy enough network capacity so that all nodes in the cluster can communicate with each other at optimal rates.
-Mellanox's end-to-end Hadoop networking solutions deliver the needed performance to eliminate any current and future bottlenecks.
-Whether Ethernet or InfiniBand, Mellanox switches, cables and adapter cards provide enough bandwidth to sustain today's advanced disk controller throughput.
-The low-latency features drive NoSQL data bases performance to new levels of capabilities.
-Sub micro-second latency reduces HBase inquiry response time and enables a more predictable answer time histogram.
+The selection of a network and its required capabilities is one of the major challenges when building a Hadoop cluster, as workloads vary significantly.
+The goal is to buy enough network capacity that all nodes in the cluster can communicate with each other at optimal rates.
+Mellanox's end-to-end Hadoop networking solutions deliver the necessary performance to eliminate any current and future bottlenecks.
+Whether Ethernet or InfiniBand, Mellanox switches, cables, and adapter cards provide enough bandwidth to sustain today's advanced disk controller throughput.
+The low-latency features drive NoSQL database performance to new highs.
+Sub-microsecond latency reduces HBase inquiry response time and enables a more predictable answer time histogram.

-New, interactive frameworks, on top of Apache Hadoop, provide near real-time data analysis performance.
-To handle the large amount of data these frameworks require a low-latency, high throughput connectivity.
+New interactive frameworks, on top of Apache Hadoop, provide near-real-time data analysis performance.
+To handle the large amount of data, these frameworks require a low-latency, high throughput connectivity.
 Linear scalability is a requirement to answer today's business growth, as data magnitude is exponentially increasing with linear sales and revenue growth.
-With advances in microprocessor technology, multi-core processors and servers create a demand for higher throughput network to feed the CPU's processing.
+With advances in microprocessor technology, multi-core processors and servers create a demand for higher throughput networks to feed the CPU's processing.
 InfiniBand and Ethernet high-bandwidth technologies deliver up to 56Gb/s of bandwidth, and each have RDMA (Remote Direct Memory Access) capabilities to offload data movement.
-Mellanox's Unstructured Data Accelerator (UDA), is an open-source project that delivers RDMA offloads into the Hadoop Map Reduce framework.
+Mellanox's Unstructured Data Accelerator (UDA) is an open-source project that delivers RDMA offloads into the Hadoop Map Reduce framework.

 UDA is a software plugin that accelerates Hadoop networks and improves the scaling of Hadoop clusters executing intensive applications such as data analytics.
-A novel data shuffle and merge protocol which uses RDMA to implement efficient merge-sort algorithm over Mellanox InfiniBand and 10Gb/40Gb/56Gb Ethernet RoCE (RDMA over Converged Ethernet) adapter cards.
-UDA is integrated in to Apache Hadoop 2.0.x, 3.0.x and patches are available to all binary compatible distributions.
+A novel data shuffle and merge protocol, UDA uses RDMA to implement efficient merge-sort algorithm over Mellanox InfiniBand and 10Gb/40Gb/56Gb Ethernet RoCE (RDMA over Converged Ethernet) adapter cards.
+UDA is integrated into Apache Hadoop 2.0.x, 3.0.x, and patches are available to all binary compatible distributions.
 UDA installation is a simple RPM addition to the execution library.